egmontmika/amharix.com/content/start/what-is-amharix.md

 It is free of charge.

-When completed, the entire project will comprise three series with in total 18 courses.
+When completed, the entire project will comprise three series with 18 courses, in total.

 Each course will contain dialogues, grammar paradigms, structure sentences, glossary and audio recordings for oral training.